sungjeremy/visualize-european-soccer-db/README.md

 # visualize-european-soccer-db
-Analyze European soccer players &amp; matches in SQLite database on Kaggle in Python
+Explore a SQLite database on Kaggle using Analytics and Visualization modules in Python